fmalina/revisions-blocl/activism/whatsworstthatcouldhappen.md

 shrinking.

-This is the crucial test; no matter how well constructed and rigorous a theory is, if it doesn’t work in the real world, it has no practical value.
+This is the crucial test; no matter how well constructed and rigorous a theory is, if it doesn't work in the real world, it has no practical value.

 Wealth through austerity has the same reek of irrationality as trickle-down theory, which was, “make the rich richer and everyone else worse off, and then